 Storing your pieces in the airtight plastic bag we send them in is one way to keep out the elements that can cause your jewelry to tarnish.

-Be very careful with lotions, hair products, perfumes, etc., for they can also discolor stones and tarnish metals, sometimes permanently.
-It’s always best to put your jewelry on last to avoid any of these problems–we cannot stress this enough.
+Be very careful with lotions, hair products, sunscreens perfumes, etc., for they can also discolor stones and tarnish metals, sometimes permanently.
+It’s always best to put your jewelry on last to avoid any of these problems–we cannot stress this enough. also, please refrain from wearing any plated jewelry in the shower, pool or ocean.

 Also, do yourself a favor and pick up a jewelry polishing cloth at your local drug store or in the jewelry department of a local department store.
-Polishing is the safest and most recommended way to clean jewelry.
+Polishing is the safest and most recommended way to clean sterling silver jewelry but not plated jewelry.
+Never polish plated jewelry.

 Even mild soap and water can be used to clean jewelry with a soft brush.
-However, do not use this with pieces that involve lapis lazuli, turquoise, amber, coral, kunzite, opal, jade, or emerald.
+However, do not use this with pieces that involve lapis lazuli, turquoise, pearls, mother of pearl, amber, coral, kunzite, opal, jade, or emerald.

 In some cases, liquid jewelry cleaners will also help shine up your pieces.
 Please read the instructions on the jar before putting your jewelry into the solution.
-Some stones, such as turquoise, pearls, coral, opals, and other soft, porous stones and finished or plated metal pieces will become permanently damaged by the harsh solvents in the cleaners.
+Some stones, such as turquoise, pearls, coral, opals, and other soft, porous stones and finished or plated metal pieces will become permanently damaged by the harsh solvents in the cleaners if it’s not rinsed off immediately.
+We find this method the best way to clean plated jewelry if dipped quickly and cleaned thoroughly.

 Plated jewelry is especially delicate.
 Do not wear plated items in a pool or jacuzzi, do not wear them constantly, don’t expose them to corrosive elements, and don’t expose them to perfume and hair products.
 These things will all cause the plating to come off.